 - 5.2 Minimising CO2 Emissions

 - Application of the energy hierarchy;

-- 25-40% improvement on Part L 2010, unless clearly demonstrated that the specific targets cannot be fully achieved onsite;
+- 35% improvement on Part L 2013, unless clearly demonstrated that the specific targets cannot be fully achieved onsite;

 - 5.3 Sustainable Construction

 - 5.6 Decentralised Energy

-- Evaluate CHP;
+- o Evaluate CHP;

-- Prioritise connection to existing or planned decentralised energy networks where feasible;
+- Prioritise connection to existing or planned decentralised energy networks where feasible:

 - 5.7 Renewable Energy

 - Achieve 20% renewables where viable;

 - 5.9 Overheating and Cooling

-- Apply the cooling hierarchy and minimise cooling needs.
+- o Apply the cooling hierarchy and minimise cooling needs.

-The draft SPD on Sustainable design and construction issued for consultation by the GLA in the summer notes that the 40% CO2 reduction sought for 2013-2016 applies to developments submitted for planning after the October date for the new Part L 2013.
+The SPD on Sustainable design and construction issued by the GLA notes that the 35% CO2 reduction sought for 2013-2016 applies to developments submitted for planning after the October date for the new Part L 2013.